spaconference/spa-website/index.md

 <section><div class="inner">
 <h1>The location</h1>
 <img src="{{ '/images/bcs-london.jpg' | relative_url }}" alt="Photo of BCS office" width="300" height="300" class="round"/>
-<p>{{ site.conference.name_html }} will take place in the excellent facilities provided by The BCS’s London office.
+<p>{{ site.conference.name_with_year }} will take place in the excellent facilities provided by The BCS’s London office.
 Located in the heart of London’s West End on Southampton Street, just a few moments walk from Covent Garden, the venue is easy to reach by public transport and is located near a wide range of hotels.</p>
 <a href="/location.html">More about the location.</a></div></section>

 <section><div class="inner">
 <h1>Organisers</h1>